-Our ALERT stations match all standard ALERT protocols.
-Our data loggers, proven in thousands of applications world-wide, provide multiple types of inputs (pulse, analog, SDI-12, and others), which allows use of almost any type of water level sensor including pressure transducers, shaft encoders, bubblers, and ultrasonic distance sensors.
-On-board algorithms can calculate hourly and daily minimums, maximums, averages, totals, flow, or any other statistical value.
+Our ALERT stations support Binary Data Format (BDF) and Enhanced Integrated Flood Observing and Warning Systems (IFLOWS).
+Contact us for questions or feature requests.
+Our dataloggers, proven in thousands of applications world-wide, provide multiple types of inputs (pulse, analog, SDI-12, and others), which allows use of almost any type of water level sensor including pressure transducers, shaft encoders, bubblers, and ultrasonic distance sensors.
+Onboard algorithms can calculate hourly and daily minimums, maximums, averages, totals, flow, or any other statistical value.
 These values can be stored on-board the station, providing a backup of data.
 A solar panel can provide continuous charge to the battery for extended unattended monitoring.

 Our hybrid stations consist of an ALERT station integrated with additional sensors and communications peripherals.
 One or two radio frequencies can be used, depending on your needs.
 With a single frequency, two-way communications would be avoided during storm events to allow more bandwidth for one-way ALERT communications.
-However, some customers choose to use two frequencies: one for ALERT and the other for a fully-functional, two-way communications network.
+However, some customers choose to use two frequencies: one for ALERT and the other for a fully-functional, two-way communications like using a cell phone modem.
 This provides the following inherent advantages:

 The ability to measure additional parameters at an ALERT site, or integrate ALERT capabilities with another type of measurement site can lead to collaboration between organizations that can help keep costs down.